ENGMohamedMokhtar/ImageProcessingProject2022/README.md

 # ImageProcessingProject2022

-This project is divided into two phases:
-1- phase one -> lane line detection (named -> ImageProcessingProject2022/phase)
+This project is divided into two phases: phase one: lane line detection (named -> ImageProcessingProject2022/phase)
     objective:
       1- detect lane lines.
       2- measure the curvature of the road.